-After reading this letter from retired Marine Col. Jeffrey A. Powers sent directly to the NFL’s Commissioner, I felt compelled to share it with you.
-Having personally served this country 23 years faithfully and honorably in the Navy, I find myself torn between love of sports, and our country concerning social issues.
+After reading this letter on the protest of the U.S. Flag from retired Marine Col. Jeffrey A. Powers sent directly to the NFL’s Commissioner, I felt compelled to share it.
+Having personally served this country for 23 years faithfully and honorably in the Navy, I find myself torn between love of sports, and our country concerning social issues.

 With chatter among our Official America*s Team fan base on potentially boycotting or blacking out the NFL this season, I wanted to open up the discussion with all of you at OAT as we approach the 9/11 anniversary at the start of the season this fall.

 Although this letter was initially written last year, it still is an emotional topic of discussion as we see more players protesting in 2017, and the volume turning up on it.
 This week Jon Machota wrote an article on how both Jerry Jones, and Jason Garrett felt about the national anthem protesting by league players.

 How would Garrett react if a Cowboys player chose not to stand for the anthem?